 Seventh Generation tampons are made with certified organic cotton and are certified to the Global Organic Textile Standard.
 Our complete line of feminine care products, including maxi pads and pantiliners, are whitening without chemicals containing chlorine to help prevent toxins from entering our waterways.

-And as an added bonus, none of our feminine care products contain fragrances or deodorants.
+And as an added bonus, none of our period care products contain fragrances or deodorants.

-How to Be a Saavy Shopper in the Personal Care Aisle
+How to Be a Savvy Shopper in the Personal Care Aisle

 Even though this can seem intimidating, don’t worry.
 Luckily there are third-party resources and non-profits working hard to provide consumers with the information and tools they need to make informed decisions.
 Here are a few: